jasparm/myportfolio/content/about/resume.md

 ## Key Skills / Interests

 - Exceedingly curious and willing to learn for the sake of learning
-- Highly adaptable to new environements and stimuli
+- Highly adaptable to new environments and stimuli
 - Strong Japanese language skills
 - Keen hiker, runner, reader, gamer